Basware/typescript-ng1-style/further_topics.md

 ## Angular tips

-- Since you are using controllerAs throughout, a handy way to get a reference to parent controller (somewhere up the DOM tree) with
+- Since you are using controllerAs throughout, a handy way to get a reference to parent controller (somewhere up the DOM tree) is
   ```typescript
   this.containerController : FancyButtonContainerController = this.$scope.$parent.buttonContainer
   ```